PaddlePaddle/book/word2vec/README.en.md

 similarity: -0.0997506977351
 ```

-The above results could be obtained by running `calculate_dis.py` which loads the words in the dictionary and corresponding trained word embeddings.
+The above results could be obtained by running `calculate_dis.py` which loads the words in the dictionary and their corresponding trained word embeddings.
 We will provide detailed instruction in the section of [Model Application](#Model Application)

 ## Model Overview